Iowa bishops call for Trump to commute sentence of convicted murderer facing execution

-Iowa’s four Catholic bishops have asked President Donald Trump to commute the death sentence of an drug dealer convicted of murdering five people.
+Iowa’s four Catholic bishops have asked President Donald Trump to commute the death sentence of a drug dealer convicted of murdering five people.

 Dustin L. Honken, formerly of Britt, Iowa, is scheduled for execution on Friday, July 17.
 Honken was convicted at trial in 2004 of five counts of murder during a continuing criminal enterprise and numerous other counts.
 The jury found that he killed two drug dealers who were to testify against him during a 1993 investigation, a mother and her two children.